harlyq/aframe-sprite-particles-component/README.md

 **radialVelocity** - range for a radial speed from the local origin (*number range*) default 0

-**relative** - if local, all particles move relative to the entity. if world, new particles are spawned at the current entity position, but spawned particles are not affected by the entities' movement (cannot be changed at run-time) (*world, local*) default local
+**relative** - if local, all particles move relative to the entity. if world, new particles are spawned at the current entity position, but spawned particles are not affected by the entities' movement (cannot be changed after creation) (*world, local*) default local

 **rotation** - over-time ranges for the particle rotation counterclockwise about the XY plane. all rotations are from min range to max range, and in degrees (*number range array*) default 0